How Do I Set Up a Virtual Reality Lab?

 These three parts of the VR triangle need to be carefully integrated into a seamless solution to deliver an effective VR experience tailored to your specific use case.

-WorldViz makes Vizard, a comprehensive virtual reality software tool for researchers.
+WorldViz makes Vizard, a comprehensive virtual reality software tool for researchers, and Vizible, a simple but powerful virtual reality creation and collaboration software that doesn’t require coding.
 Additional options include the Unity and Unreal engines, among others.

 First thing to look at is the physical space layout of your room.
 A few questions to consider: